SCHIZOPHRENIA AND DISABILITY

 WHAT IS SCHIZOPHRENIA?

 Schizophrenia is a mental disorder that can prevent you from working.
 If you cannot work, you should apply for disability benefits.
 There are two kinds of disability benefits you can apply for through the SSA.
-The first of these benefits is Social Security Disability benefits or SSD.
+The first of these is Social Security Disability benefits or SSD.
 Sometimes, it is also called Title II benefits.
-The second of these benefits is Supplemental Security Income or SSI.
+The second of these is Supplemental Security Income or SSI.

 WHAT CAUSES SCHIZOPHRENIA?